 It is important when considering any service that you understand everything that is described.
-In this section, we introduce you to the concept of a bad credit loan.
+In this section, we introduce you to the concept of bad credit loans.
 We examine what they are, who they affect, and what are the considerations when applying for one.

-Lenders have wide ranging criteria when considering a customer’s application for a short term loan.
+Lenders have wide-ranging criteria when considering a customer’s application for a short term loan.
 Ultimately, the ‘acceptance criteria’ determines whether a lender will lend money to someone.
-This can be anything from the age of the customer (some lenders only lend to those over 30 years of age), monthly income, or the credit history of the customer.
+This can be anything from the age of the customer, monthly income, or the credit history of the customer.

-It is the credit history that is key when explaining bad credit loans.
-This term is used for those of us who have taken out several forms of credit in the past, and more specifically, those who have struggled keeping up with repayments.
+It is the credit history that is key when explaining what we mean by “bad credit”.
+This term is used for those of us who have taken out several forms of credit in the past, and more specifically, those who have struggled to keep up with repayments.

-Secondly, you must consider that a risk is just that.
-Put in simple terms, there is a risk with a customer with a bad credit history that they won’t be able to repay.
-If this happens, then it can cause a negative marker put on your credit report.
-Potentially this would leave the lender with no way of recouping their financial outlay.
-In order to balance out this potential, bad credit loans will often come with a higher APR than for those with a normal, or good credit history.
-In layman’s terms that we can all understand, it may cost you more to repay your bad credit loan.
+In order to balance out this potential, loans aimed to help those with a chequered borrowing past will often come with a higher APR than for those with a normal, or good credit history.
+In layman’s terms that we can all understand, it may cost you more to repay your loan.

 This type of borrowing can largely be viewed positively, whilst considering various factors.
 Financial planning is essential, and lenders who specialise in lending to those with bad credit are in a position to help us get our credit report back on track.